 All data were analyzed using linear mixed models in the lme4 package [22] in R version 3.4.4 [23].
 We used wing area as the response variable for analyses addressing forewing size, as this value was almost perfectly correlated with wing length (R2 = 0.925) and width (R2 = 0.945) (see Figure S2).
 For analyses of wing shape, we used roundness as our response variable.
 All continuous predictor variables were centered and scaled.
-Since we were primarily interested in variation within North American migrants, we omitted non-migratory butterflies from Florida by excluding Florida specimens collected further south than 28°N (see Figure 1).
+Since we were primarily interested in variation within North American migrants, we omitted non-migratory butterflies from Florida by excluding Florida specimens collected further south than 28°N (see Figure 2).

 In all models, we included collection ID as a random intercept to account for possible discrepancies between collections in image generation or scale calibration.
 We also included a random intercept term for the state of collection (e.g. Alabama vs. Arkansas vs. California, etc.) to partially account for spatial non-independence of sampling in our dataset.
-For fixed effects, we included butterfly sex, latitude of collection, overwintering status, membership in eastern versus western North America, and dayength index.
+For fixed effects, we included butterfly sex, latitude of collection, overwintering status, membership in eastern versus western North America, and daylength index.
 We also include an interaction term between overwintering status and eastern versus western North America, based on results from previous studies about migration distance acting as a selective filter on wing morphology.

 We compared our data to the recently published dataset in Flockhart et al. (2017) [17].
 Their dataset comprised 613 overwintering butterflies from a number of Mexican overwintering sites, spanning the years 1974-2014.
 Using their online supplementary information, we re-analyzed their data with a simple linear model that evaluated wing area as a function of migration distance (using the distance to centroid measure), sex, and year of collection.
 For comparison between datasets, we restricted our results to the same time period (1974-2014) and included only non-overwintering individuals (n = 493) to determine whether wing morphology for overwintering and summer-breeding butterflies showed similar patterns over this time period.